phoenixframework/phoenix_live_dashboard/guides/metrics.md

     points.
 When the threshold is reached, the chart data will be pruned by half.
 Default is `1_000`.

+  * `:refresh_interval` - the interval in milliseconds at which the chart will be refreshed.
+The default value is `1_000`.

   * `:bucket_size` - the unit width of each bucket.
 This option only applies to `distribution` histograms.
 The default value is `20`.